Acupuncture offers pain relief and relaxation, allowing the patient to exercise and restore normal function.

 Clinical Psychology & Counselling

-We offer appointments with our resident Consultant Clinical Psychologist.
+We offer appointments with our resident Doctors of Clinical Psychology.
 Talking therapies are also available with our Counsellors.